linuxmuster/linuxmuster-prepare/README.md

 - then starts the preparation script _lmn-prepare_,
   - which installs the packages required for the respective appliance profile,
   - configures the network,
-  - sets the root password to _Muster!_, and
+  - sets the root password to _Muster!_ and
-  - optionally sets up LVM in the case of the server profile.
+  - activates filesystem quota in case of an ext4 root filesystem.

+Note: Configure your server file systems to meet your requirements already during the Ubuntu Server installation.
+In most cases, one root partition is sufficient.

 Installation: